oasis-open/cti-stix-elevator/docs/warnings.rst

 Required property *property* is not provided for ACS data marking                                                                           641     warn
 *id* was created without the xsi:type attribute.
 Some content might be missing                                                             642     warn
 ACS identifier *identifier* is not valid                                                                                                    643     warn
+Only one of the properties: Hostname and IP_Address  is allowed.
+Dropping Hostname *name*                                                  647     warn
 =========================================================================================================================================== ====    =====

 STIX Elevator conversion based on assumptions